 Can I add my own keywords and tags to the illustrations and animations?

-Not at this time.
-All keywords, tags, and other meta data are created and managed by Nucleus and its partners in order to maintain the accuracy and functionality of the database.
+Not currently.
+All keywords, tags, and other meta data are created and managed by Nucleus and its partners to maintain the accuracy and functionality of the database.

 Can I post the illustrations and animations within a learning management system (LMS) such as BlackBoard or Moodle?

 Yes, you can use the animations and illustrations within both Blackboard and Moodle software programs.
-Blackboard and Moodle support .mov, .jpg and .pdf file formats.
+Blackboard and Moodle support .mp4, .jpg, and .pdf file formats.
 For more information on usage, please read the full licensing agreement.